 However, I believe an important part of having money is giving it away.
-Even if you aren’t exactly rich, there is something so rewarding of giving your money to charity or donating because of religious beliefs.
+Even if you aren’t exactly rich, there is something so rewarding about giving your money to charity or donating because of religious beliefs.
 People who are charitable are much happier and realize the needs of those around them.

 For example, Bill Gates and Warren Buffett have both given billions to charities.
 Jeff Bezos still has some work to do in that department and hasn’t given much to charity until recently.
 Some would call him a Scrooge, but I think he’s still figuring out what type of philanthropy work he’d like to do.
 He’s starting to hop onto the giving bandwagon.

 They have shown a very good example to the whole world that you really need to be consistent in what you do to be successful.
 Nothing is impossible if you have a perspective on where what you are establishing is going.